haris5678/Luxuri_Automation/README.md

-# Bizb Automation
+# Luxuri Automation

-Cypress is used for the automation testing of bizb
+Cypress is used for the automation testing of luxuri

 ## Installation